Trouble Me: Reception

 Music critic Anthony DeCurtis wrote, "Blind Man's Zoo, [which includes the song], is a starkly pessimistic statement."
 Chris Willman of Los Angeles Times reviewed the band's song performance at the 1989 Santa Barbara Bowl concert, calling it "honey in the soothing."
 Joseph Pryweller of Virginia's Daily Press reviewed the band's song performance at a 1989 Colonial Williamsburg concert, saying that the performance resembled songs from the band's previous album, In My Tribe, and "lacked special character."

 Charts

-In the Billboard charts, "Trouble Me" reached number 20 in the Mainstream Rock chart on the week ending July 8, 1989; number three in the Modern Rock Tracks chart on the week ending June 10; number 44 in the Hot 100 chart on the week ending August 12; and number seven in the Adult Contemporary chart on the week ending August 19, 1989.
+In the Billboard charts, "Trouble Me" reached number 20 on the Album Rock Tracks chart for the week ending July 8, 1989, number three on the Modern Rock Tracks chart for the week ending June 10, number 44 on the Hot 100 chart for the week ending August 12, and number seven on the Adult Contemporary chart for the week ending August 19, 1989.
 "Trouble Me" reached number 77 in the UK Singles Chart for the week ending June 17, 1989.